seek-oss/skuba/CONTRIBUTING.md

 ```

 A maintainer will get to your pull request and review the changes.
-If all is well, they will merge your pull request into master.
+If all is well, they will merge your pull request into main.

 ### Testing